marbetschar/Blog/_posts/2018-08-08-apache-tomcat-logrotate-catalina-out.md

 - Java
 - Logrotate
 - Linux
+- DevOps

 ---
 {% include image.html path="uploads/2018/08/apache-tomcat-logrotate-catalina-out.jpg" path-detail="uploads/2018/08/apache-tomcat-logrotate-catalina-out.jpg" alt="Apache Tomcat Logrotate catalina.out" %}

 Apache Tomcat logs everything into `catalina.out`: `System.out`, `System.err` as well as regular logs used by logging facilities such as `log4j`.

-Additionally the Tomcat also logs into `catalina.YYYY-MM-dd.log` files.
-In contrast to the catalina.out those files do only contain logs from logging facilities - but not from `System.out` or `System.err`.
+Tomcat also logs into `catalina.YYYY-MM-dd.log` files.
+In contrast to `catalina.out` those files do only contain logs from logging facilities - not from `System.out` or `System.err`.

 ### Disable `catalina.YYYY-MM-dd.log`

-Developers should not use `System.out` and `System.err` in production - but in reality this is not always the case.
-To ensure we do not miss any logs we first avoid doubling the log information by deactivating `catalina.YYYY-MM-dd.log` in `conf/logging.properties`; Just comment the following lines an restart Apache Tomcat:
+Developers **should not** use `System.out` and `System.err` in production - but in reality this is not always the case.
+To ensure we don't miss any logs while keep disk usage as low as possible we just rely on `catalina.out` and deactivate `catalina.YYYY-MM-dd.log`.
+For this comment the following lines in `conf/logging.properties` and restart Apache Tomcat:

     {% highlight bash %}
     # 1catalina.org.apache.juli.AsyncFileHandler.level = INFO